whatsinport

 Street vendors display their wares near the port.
 The main shopping area is along Gomhoria Street, a short walk from the pier.
 Additional shops can be found in the Noras Beach Shopping Arcade, one mile from the pier.
 Look for gold and silver jewelry, cotton goods, carpets, copper and brass ware.
 Among the most popular souvenirs is the cartouche.
 Made of gold, you can have your own name inscribed in hieroglyphs.

 Egyptian cuisine combines many of the best traditions of Middle Eastern cooking.
-Local specialities include foul (bean dishes), roast pigeon, kebabs and humus (chickpeas).
+Local specialties include foul (bean dishes), roast pigeon, kebabs and humus (chickpeas).
 Although Egypt is a Muslim country, alcohol is available in café-style bars and good restaurants.

 Currency: